Big Rig Wrecks – Causes and Prevention of Accidents

-According to the National Highway Traffic Safety Administration, truck accidents killed more than 3,600 people and injured another 80,000 in 2010 alone.
-Unfortunately, many of these accidents were likely preventable.
-Help prevent these accidents from happening to you and your loved ones by learning more about truck wrecks from 18 wheeler accident lawyer Pat Maloney.
+According to the National Highway Traffic Safety Administration, large truck accidents resulted in 4,764 fatalities and injured another 80,493 people in 2019 alone.
+Unfortunately, many of these big rig wrecks were likely preventable.
+Help prevent these accidents from happening to you and your loved ones by learning more about truck wrecks from an attorney with vast experience dealing with cases involving commercial trucks, Pat Maloney of San Antonio, Texas.

 Common Causes of Truck Wrecks